NBISweden/workshop-reproducible-research/docs/git.md

 * Go to Bitbucket in the browser and click Commits.
 You should be able to see a graph showing that the paths diverged (where one commit set the version to 1.4 and the other to 1.2) and that they are later merged, and the conflict fixed!

 !!! note "Quick recap"
-    We now learnt how to sync or local clone with the remote one on Bitbucket, and how to fix potential conflicting commits.
+    We now learnt how to sync our local clone with the remote one on Bitbucket, and how to fix potential conflicting commits.
 We added these commands to our repertoire:

     * `git fetch` - downloads information from the remote repository.
     * `git pull` - both fetches and integrates changes from the remote repository.

 ## Ignoring files

 Git is aware of all files within the repository.
 However, it is not uncommon to have files that we don't want git to track.
 For instance, our analysis might produce several intermediate files and results.
-Normally, we will not version track those using git.
-Rather, we want to version track the actual code and other related files (e.g. like configuration files) that produce the intermediate and result files, given the raw input data.
+We typically don't track such files.
+Rather, we want to track the actual code and other related files (e.g. configuration files) that produce the intermediate and result files, given the raw input data.

 * Let's make some intermediate and result files: